jesussantiagoramos/GettingAndCleaningData/Codebook.md

 "UCIHARAverage.txt" data set provides the average value of each measurement for each activity and each subject.

+For a detailed explanation on the process of selecting and summarising data, please refer to the "README.md" file in this repo.

 Code book
 ---------
 **UCAHURData.txt**